 Whatever the reason for our trouble and sorrow, it is usually the result of sin — either our own sin, or the sin of others.
-The darkness and confusion of sin is at the heart of what causes so much suffering, sorrow, and weeping.
-Sins of selfishness, pride, resentment, hatred — these things lead us down pathways of afflictions, sufferings, and grief.
+The darkness and confusion of sin is at the heart of what causes so much suffering, sorrow, and grief.
+Sins of selfishness, pride, resentment, hatred — these things lead us down pathways of afflictions, sufferings, and heartache.

 But the Scriptures reveal Yahuwah’s wonderful love for us, by showing us that He always answers our desperate and sincere prayers for help.
 And that is the lesson for us, dear Thirsty Souls.

 Lessons to Learn

 When we are in the midst of troubles, difficulties, and sorrows, weeping with tearful prayers, then there is something to learn.
 Do not fight it or resent it.
 Instead, let us recognize our vulnerability, for it is a highly precious!
 It is a moment to earnestly seek Father’s help; a moment to quiet ourselves and seek to learn the lesson Yahuwah wants to teach us; and it is the time for reading the Scriptures for insight and guidance and comfort (Psalms 119:18, 169; Romans 15:4).